Umar Kura: Second reign (1854–1881)

 Once returned to power, Umar returned to his previous style of governance, re-appointing and relying on old favorites, such as Mallam Muhammad, the chief qadi, and Digma Ibrahim, influential among the slaves at court.
 Laminu reached a position of enormous influence in Umar's new court, entrusted with great power and many fiefs that had previously belonged to Bashir.

 Umar adopted a general passivity in foreign affairs during his second reign, though small territorial gains were made through military campaigns led by Laminu and by Umar's son Bukar Kura.
 The goal of these campaigns is not clear, since they did not eliminate any enemies or secure trade or security of the state.
 Instead, there was an overall pattern of deteriorating external affairs.
 Umar was unable to maintain Bornu's suzerainty over Bagirmi, which instead became a vassal of Wadai.
 No effort was made by the shehu to retain power over Kanem, east of Lake Chad, which soon slipped into a chaotic period of internal strife and civil war.
 Through politics and military campaigns, Bukar Kura ensured that the Mandara Kingdom in the south remained a vassal to the empire.
 Relations between Bornu and Sokoto were peaceful throughout Umar's second reign, though both states undertook indirect measures to undermine the other, such as financing rebels and enemies.

 The Kanem–Bornu Empire relied on the trans-Saharan trade for wealth and survival.
-By the middle of the nineteenth century, the trans-Saharan trade was suffering due to several factors, includign insecurity in Fezzan and a decrease in the demand for slaves in North Africa and European colonies.
+By the middle of the nineteenth century, the trans-Saharan trade was suffering due to several factors, including insecurity in Fezzan and a decrease in the demand for slaves in North Africa and European colonies.
 The insecurity in Fezzan was due to raids by various groups, such as the Tuareg and the Ouled Slimane Arabs.
 The Tuareg were the most serious northern threat since they sometimes raided into Bornu proper, kidnapping people, stealing property, and laying waste to villages.
 External problems deriving from Umar's lack of direction in foreign policy had little impact in his own time, but blossomed into crises under his successors.

 Laminu died in 1871, which reinvigorated court politics and struggles for the shehu's favor.
 The struggle to gain Umar's favor was won by Umar's son Bukar Kura and Bukar Kura's close companion Ahamed bin Ibrahim Wadaima, who may have been named waziri.
 Umar relied more and more on Bukar Kura during his final years and was close to appointing him regent.
 The favor gained by Bukar alienated both Ahamed and Umar's second son, Ibrahim Kura, leading to renewed feuds within the imperial family and at court.
 Umar died in December 1881 (Note: Some scholars have alternatively given dates such as 1879 and 1880, based on erroneous calculations or a wrong start year for Umar's reign.) and was succeeded as shehu by Bukar Kura.